-Benjamin Franklin Cummings Institute of Technology firmly believes in providing a safe, secure, and supportive academic environment for each of our students, employees, and guests.
-We believe that in order to provide a life-changing educational experience, all of those associated with the college play a role in helping to foster this type of environment and that this environment is needed in order to produce top-notch graduates to help support our innovation and technologically driven economy.
+Benjamin Franklin Cummings Institute of Technology believes in providing a safe, secure, and supportive academic environment for each of our students, employees, and guests.
+We also believe that in order to provide a productive educational experience, all of those associated with the college play a role in helping to foster this type of environment.

 This report contains information related to campus safety efforts and prevention measures, as well as crime statistics.
 Please take the time to read this report and join me in committing to continue to provide a caring and safe environment for everyone associated with the college.
+This report is published annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics (Clery Act) that is required of all colleges and universities that participate in the federal student financial aid programs.

-Should you have any questions about the content of this report, do not hesitate to contact me by e-mail at jcornog@bfit.edu
+Should you have any questions about the content of this report, do not hesitate to contact me by e-mail at jcornog@franklincummings.edu